irsol/freeCodeCamp/README.md

-## Repository for my exercises from freeCodeCamp.
+# Repository for exercises from freeCodeCamp.

 ### HTML5 and CSS